20 of the best wild swimming spots close to Sydney

 Accessible by public transport: No

 This has to be one of the very best swimming holes close to Sydney.
-It’s honestly like entering a little dream world, with a small picturesque waterfall cascading into a deep emerald pool.
+It’s honestly like entering a dream world, with a small picturesque waterfall cascading into a deep emerald pool.

 To get here you pass by a little palm jungle and a huge overhang and it feels like a secret oasis.